Photo:JGI/Jamie Grill/Getty Images

 Now before you start rubbing random essential oils all over your body, you've got to take a few precautions.
 Most oils will have to be diluted with a carrier oil before using as they're very potent.
 And you could get very sick if you ingest some of them—so do your research and talk to your doctor if you are looking into that.
 After you've got the safety precautions sorted out and in mind, you start experimenting.
 Here are some that experts recommend:

-"Like many essential oils, eucalyptus oil can be effective in easing chest and throat congestion," says Sara Panton, co-founder of Vitruvi.
+"Like many essential oils, eucalyptus oil can be effective in easing chest and throat congestion," says Sara Panton, co-founder and CEO of Vitruvi.
 "It's antiseptic, anti-inflammatory, and its antibacterial properties can help loosen mucus secretion and make way for easier breathing."
 You can also use it to make a DIY vapor rub, Panton recommends.
 Mix four drops of eucalyptus, four drops of peppermint oil, and one tablespoon of coconut oil.
 Rub it on your chest before you go to sleep.

 There is research out there that frankincense can reduce swelling and is an antioxidant, and some experts believe it can help with coughing.
-Melody Brandon, an essential oil educator, recommends mixing it with other essentials oils to soothe fevers.
+Melody Brandon, an essential oil educator, recommends mixing it with other essential oils to soothe fevers.
 "I always make a roller bottle of peppermint, lavender, and frankincense to help calm down and cool down the body.
 I rub this down the spine about every 15 to 30 minutes," she says.
 Remember to dilute with a carrier oil, like jojoba or coconut.

 "Lemongrass oil is a sweet, earthy essential oil with a soothing, spa-like effect that can be useful around cold and flu season," Panton says.
 "It's antifungal, anti-inflammatory, and antibacterial, which has been shown to help soothe stomachs, headaches, and colds."